 Unemployment insurance is a federal program that’s run and administered by the states.
-For the most part, employers pay the premiums on your unemployment insurance and dictate the terms of payment when you lose a job through no fault of your own, according to the Department of Labor.
+For the most part, employers pay the premiums on your unemployment insurance and dictate the terms of payment when you lose a job through no fault of your own.
 If you’re not satisfied with the state’s determination about your eligibility for unemployment, then you have the right to appeal.

 Reasons that Won’t Work

 If you were let go because of a lack of work, unemployment benefits are pretty standard as long as you’ve worked long enough under your state’s regulations.
 But there also are some pretty standard reasons for being disqualified that are hard to get around.
 For example, if you’re not available for work, then you’re usually not qualified for unemployment.
 If you just up and leave the job without a good reason, or you’re fired for misconduct, it will be difficult to appeal.
 And if you refuse to do a job that’s suitable to your skills, you usually won’t win an appeals case.

 States are grouped into six regions under the federal Career One Stop program.
 That’s where you can file your appeal.
 The office often is located in your area’s unemployment office.
 The feds have no jurisdiction over your appeal, so you have to deal with local authorities on the matter and provide them with any documentation they request, interviews they deem necessary and reports they may want you to fill out.
 Be honest in all your statements because misrepresenting anything will definitely kick out your appeal.
 The agency will get statements and records from your employer before rendering a final judgment on your appeal.

 Follow the Path to Your Benefits